badoo/pinba2/README.md

     - any of (separate with commas):
         - 'min_time=&lt;milliseconds&gt;'
         - 'max_time=&lt;milliseconds&gt;'
-        - '&lt;tag_spec&gt;=<value&gt;' - check that packet has fields, request or timer tags with given values and accept only those
+        - '&lt;tag_spec&gt;=&lt;value&gt;' - check that packet has fields, request or timer tags with given values and accept only those
     - &lt;tag_spec&gt; is the same as &lt;key_spec&gt; above, i.e. ~request_field,+request_tag,@timer_tag
     - example: min_time=0,max_time=1000,+browser=chrome
         - will accept only requests with request_time in range [0, 1000)ms with request tag 'browser' present and value 'chrome'